juxor/afaq/markdown/secC4.md

-six largest companies control of the market rise from 73% in 1978 to 85% in 1987 (and increasing fares across the board). [_"Unexpected Result of Airline Decontrol is Return to Monopolies,"_ **Wall Street Journal**, 20/07/1987] By 1998, the top sixs share had increased by 1% but control was effectively higher with three code-sharing alliances now linking all six in pairs.[Amy Taub, _"Oligopoly!"_ **Multinational Monitor**, November 1998, p.
+six largest companies control of the market rise from 73% in 1978 to 85% in 1987 (and increasing fares across the board). [_"Unexpected Result of Airline Decontrol is Return to Monopolies,"_ **Wall Street Journal**, 20/07/1987] By 1998, the top six’s share had increased by 1% but control was effectively higher with three code-sharing alliances now linking all six in pairs.[Amy Taub, _"Oligopoly!"_ **Multinational Monitor**, November 1998, p.
 9]